managination/afrr/readme-ew.md

 # Liquity: Decentralized Borrowing Protocol

-## EWC NOTES SECTION (IN PROGRESS, DO NOT USE REPO YET)
+## EWC SPECIFIC NOTES SECTION

+The readme is from Liquity, with symbol names changed here for readability.
+However, the code/contract build/deploy instructions given in this EWC section are the ONLY ONES I've used/tested.
+Liquity has a lot of older/unused/outdated code and instructions in this entire repo.
+Don't follow the instructions except inside this EWC notes section.

 1. download repo
 2. run: yarn
-3. change deployment private keys/addresses as desired (various files, see lib-ethers package)
+3. change deployment private keys/addresses as desired (various files, see contracts package)
 4. deploy tellor contract/playground, get it's address and use it also in config settings

 Tellor (or Tellor Playground must have already been manually installed and configured, and the Tellor Address set in the deployment params file!
-Also, the tellor oracle MUST HAVE ALREADY had at LEAST TWO rounds of price updates for EWT/EUR or deploy will fail, as the liquity logic will think the oracle is broken (it tries to get latest and previous prices on initial deploy set addresses in pricefeed.sol).
-Also, the tellor oracle prices must be newer than 4 hours ago, or deploy will also fail as Liquity will think the oracle is frozen.)
+Also, the Tellor oracle MUST HAVE ALREADY had AT LEAST TWO rounds of price updates for EWT/EUR or Liquity contract deploy will fail, as the
+Liquity logic will think the oracle is broken (it tries to get latest and previous prices on initial deploy in pricefeed.sol).
+Also, the Tellor oracle prices must be newer than 4 hours ago, or deploy will also fail as Liquity will think the oracle is frozen.)
-WARNING: Liquity is set to consider an oracle "frozen" if it's last price update was > 4 hours ago!!
+WARNING: General note, Liquity is set to consider an oracle "frozen" if it's last price update was > 4 hours ago!!

-there "could" be bugs in the Liquity deploy, based on the # of confirmations required at each deployment step.
-It MUST be high enough such that subsequent contract calls will get the LATEST chain data from prior deployment contract tx's...they used 1 for testnets but i'm finding that isn't cool...for example. once a renounceOwnership call is done inside a contract setAddress call, it must propagate that on chain before subsequent calls checking ownership will work correctly.
-Very nasty intermittent deploy bugs otherwise.
+There "could" be bugs in the Liquity deploy, based on the # of confirmations required at each deployment step.
+It MUST be high enough such that subsequent contract calls will get the LATEST chain data from prior deployment contract tx's...they used 1 for testnets but I'm finding that isn't sufficient...for example. once a renounceOwnership call is done inside a contract setAddress call, it must propagate on chain before subsequent calls checking ownership will work correctly.
+I've seen very nasty intermittent deploy bugs otherwise.

 5. Deploy contracts to supported networks, e.g.